Random and/or High BDS Test Weight

 If you get two or more consecutive plots of abnormal test weights.
 The next two pictures show (highlighted in red) the key places to check for items binding up the test cup.

-This next picture shows the bottom of the arm of the bds system inside of the plot bucket.
-Again check to make sure these areas are clear from any items causing binding.
+- This next picture shows the bottom of the arm of the BDS system, inside of the plot bucket.
+Ensure these areas are clear from any items causing binding.
 Pay special attention to the far right side of the picture.
 There are two holes here that are prone to getting grain stuck in them which create binding.
 The best way to check these places is to run a business/credit card up and down each spot feeling for heavy resistance or no movement.
 This technique is useful as they are narrow and hard to get a good visual inspection.